-53. Team Trophies.
-Trophies will be awarded to the top 15 teams (top 5 teams in SW Collegiate will receive plaques.
+- 53. Team Trophies.
+Trophies will be awarded to the top 10 teams.
 Teams are composed of players who currently attend the same public or private school, or home-schooling students who currently belong to the same local home-school support organization.
 It is not necessary for a school's chess team to be an official extra-curricular activity of the school.
-If you have questions about who is eligible to play on your team, talk to a Tournament Director at Chess Control.

-54. Honorable Mention Award/Medals.
+If you have questions about who is eligible to play on your team, talk to a Tournament Director at Chess Control or at Tournament Headquarters.
+Note that there are five grand champion trophies. - 54.
+Honorable Mention Award/Medals.
 Honorable Mention awards will be awarded to players who finish with a positive score but do not earn trophies.
 A positive score is defined as 4 points in a 7 round tournament.
-All players get medals (except for Collegiate.)
+All players get medals.

-55 Conduct.
-The organizers of the tournament and the Sheraton Dallas, individually and severally, reserve the right to disqualify from the tournament and have removed from the premises, any participant who behaves in a manner deemed dangerous to other persons or the property of others.

-56 Note a rule change.
-Schools like Texas Academy of Math Science at UNT and also The University of Texas at Brownsville and Texas Soutmost College Mathematics and Schience Academy have been defined by the Texas Chess Association to be High ?Schools and may not play in the Collegiate.

-57 Cell Phones.
+Page 27 - 55 Conduct.
+The organizers of the tournament and the Sheraton and the Arlington Convention Center, individually and severally, reserve the right to disqualify from the tournament and have removed from the premises, any participant who behaves in a manner deemed dangerous to other persons or the property of others. - 56 Note a semi-recent rule change.
+Schools like Texas Academy of Math Science at UNT and also The University of Texas at Brownsville and Texas Southmost College Mathematics and Science Academy have been defined by the Texas Chess Association to be High Schools and may not play in the Collegiate. - 57 Cell Phones.
 All Cell Phones, pagers, etc. must be turned off during tournament play.
-First offence for a ringing phone will be 10 minutes deducted from your clock, a second offense will be forfeiture of the game.
+First offense for a ringing phone will be 10 minutes deducted from your time on the clock, a second offense will be forfeiture of the game.
 No Texting will be allowed during tournament play.
-Any player caught texting will automatically forfeit their game.
+Any player caught texting will automatically forfeit their game. - 58 How to set the clocks.
+Do not subtract 5 minutes for setting delay.
+Do not add any extra time to analog clocks.
+Some TDs may be able to help set your clock.